Sober Living in Texas

 - Returning to your home will likely result in relapse.

-Men and women at Resolutions live separately but have very similar schedules.
+Men and women at Resolutions Arlington live separately but have very similar schedules.
 Men and women have access to the same areas, such as the gym and recreation rooms; however, they alternate days that they use them.

 A typical daily schedule for residents at Resolutions may look like:*